IFK Värnamo

-IFK Värnamo is a Swedish football club located in Värnamo.
+IFK Värnamo is a Swedish professional football club located in Värnamo.
 The club plays in the Allsvenskan, the top tier of Swedish football.
-The most famous player from the club is Jonas Thern, who was captain of the Swedish national football team when they finished third in the 1994 FIFA World Cup.
+The most famous player from the club is Jonas Thern, who was captain of the Sweden national team when they finished third in the 1994 FIFA World Cup.

 Season to season

 Attendances

 In recent seasons IFK Värnamo have had the following average attendances: